Skip to content

 Value Description Provider

-email.user Email user will send signup invites, reports, etc. Customer
+email.user Email user used for signup invites, reports Customer

-Run the following script to generate the records you should add to your DNS zone.
+Run the following script to generate DNS entries:

 ./install_certs.sh <certificate_path> <certificate_key_path> <ca_path>